pablodecm/paper-inferno/paper/paper.md

 that the differentiable approximations are closer to the true expectations.
-Standard mini-batch stochastic gradient descent (SGD) is used for training and the optimal learning rate is decided by means of a simple scan, the best choice found will be specified together with the results.
+Standard mini-batch stochastic gradient descent (SGD) is used for training and the optimal learning rate is decided by means of a simple scan; the best choice found is specified together with the results.

-This toy problem can be posed as classification based on a simulated dataset and a supervised machine learning model such an neural network can be trained to discriminate signal and background observations, considering a fixed $\lambda$.
+The considered toy problem can be posed as classification based on a simulated dataset.
+A supervised machine learning model such an neural network can be trained to discriminate signal and background observations, considering a fixed $\lambda$.
 The output of such a model consist on class probabilities
-$c_s$ and $c_b$ given an observation $\boldsymbol{x}$, which can
-be used to approximate the
+$c_s$ and $c_b$ given an observation $\boldsymbol{x}$.
+The class probabilities can be used to approximate the
 $f_s(\boldsymbol{x})/f_b(\boldsymbol{x})$
 ratio as shown in [@Fig:subfigure_c], which can be compared with the true density ratio in [@Fig:subfigure_b].
-The likelihood ratio (or directly the class probabilities) are powerful learned features, however their construction did not account for the fact that the nuisance parameter
-$\lambda$ is unknown.
-Furthermore, some kind non-parametric density estimation (e.g. histogram) has to be considered in order to build a calibrated statistical model using the classification-based learned features, which  will in term smooth and reduce the information available for inference.
+The likelihood ratio (or directly the class probabilities) are powerful learned features, however their construction ignores the effect of the nuisance parameter $\lambda$ on the background distribution. .
+Furthermore, some kind non-parametric density estimation (e.g. a histogram) has to be considered in order to build a calibrated statistical model using the classification-based learned features, which  will in term smooth and reduce the information available for inference.